DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ```

-**All other code is mine!**
+**All the code in this project is mine!**

 ## Images

-I choose to use three images of each weapon in order for the computer to randomly choose an image for each round.
+I choose to use three images of each weapon in order that for each round, the computer could randomly choose an image to depict both the user's choice of weapon and the computer's choice of weapon.

 The fifteen images are as follows

 * Rock